ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

   What happens on agents is really unknown.
   During learning process, learning agents does not gain information.
 - Limitation: prepare unknown situation was hard.

+**Disscussion with Sensei:**
+Next thinking about some prototype, We really dont know our research outcome right now this is current issue?
+The first step is to start writing code about the car crashing, How can we make some knowledge to the cars,

+Note from Hasan san, Firstly sensei listen rafi san’s present situation, sensei said sorry to him.
+Sensei told unknown situation   for car that is known to human . then sensei , told him to make prototype.
+He ask to sensei , what type of prototype he can make, then sensei told to follow mock up.
+First of all write some code that show some known and unknown  situation . then next step is  prototype to final simulation.In  Implementation  some situation with the code , though it hard but start to first some specific situation implementation,and it can be written in paper.
+And also listing up the worries topics that can be shown to sensei.
+If we stuck in some situation then we should  left  it for that time and reading some top conference papers.
+About it.
+Sensei emphasize to write research note.